Making a grocery list of healthful foods is one strategy that can help people with diabetes to keep on track.

 Dressings, dips, spices, and condiments

-There are plenty of flavorings and dressings that can be great for those trying to manage blood sugar.
+Plenty of flavorings and dressings can be great for those trying to manage blood sugar.

 - olive oil